ron-rs/ron/README.md

 - internally tagged newtype variants, which are `#[serde(flatten)]`ed together with other fields, must not contain:
   - a unit or unit struct or an untagged unit variant

 While RON offers a best-effort implementation for `#[serde(flatten)]`, it may be unsupported in further cases and combinations not listed above.
-These limitations stem primarily from Serde rather than RON.
-Enumerating all such cases based on Serde's behavior is nontrivial, so the lists above are not exhaustive.
+These limitations stem primarily from serde rather than RON.
+Enumerating all such cases based on serde's behavior is nontrivial, so the lists above are not exhaustive.

 Please file a [new issue](https://github.com/ron-rs/ron/issues/new) if you come across a use case which is not listed among the above restrictions but still breaks.